corda/token-sdk/README.md

 Thoughts:

+* Does it make sense to have more than one maintainer for a token type?
+Currently there is a list of maintainers but does there need to be?
+* Think about how to assign command to in out groups.

 The [Issuer] type is nice because it allows you to strip the issuer and then group same the same currencies as fungible, if you'd like to view them that way.
 A step up from this would be the ability to specify fungibility